qriouslad/site/README.md

 	$ git clone --recursive git@github.com:wp-id/site.git content
 	$ vagrant up

 This will take a few moments to run as Chassis configures your machine.
 You may wish to get a coffee while you wait for vagrant to provision.

+The remaining configuration takes place after the virtual machine is provisioned.

+	$ vagrant ssh
+	$ wp theme activate wpid
+	$ wp rewrite structure '/%postname%/'

-When the box is ready, you can login to the site:
+You can now login to the site:

 * URL: http://wp-id.local/wp/wp-admin
 * Username: `admin`